gunrunners-paradise/up/README.md

 	 Up is a tool that automates the update procedure for Debian and Ubuntu based Linux systems.

-	Commands:
+	Commands
         	p = full system update.
-	       Running "up" with no options will update the apt cache and then perform a ull distribution update automatically.
+	       Running "up" with no options will update the apt cache and then perform a full distribution update automatically.

 	       up --clean = full system update with cleanup.
 	       Adding the "--clean" option will invoke the apt commands to search for and